 Cellular metabolism is the set of chemical reactions that occur in living organisms in order to maintain life.
 Cellular metabolism involves complex sequences of controlled biochemical reactions, better known as metabolic pathways.
 These processes allow organisms to grow and reproduce, maintain their structures, and respond to environmental changes.

-Products for Cell Metabolism
+Cell Metabolism Target Files

 The chemical reactions of metabolism are organized into metabolic pathways, in which one chemical is transformed into another by a sequence of enzymes.
 Enzymes are crucial to metabolism and allow the fine regulation of metabolic pathways to maintain a constant set of conditions in response to changes in the cell's environment, a process known as homeostasis.